THGLab/CSpred/README.md

 * DSSP (2.04, https://swift.cmbi.umcn.nl/gv/dssp/)

 ## Usage
 Because the trained models are big, users are directed to [here]() to download all the saved model files.
-After downloading the models.tgz file, extract them into the
+After downloading the models.tgz file, extract them into the `models/` folder (so that there will be 18 .sav files under `models/` folder)<br>
 Users can use the trained model "as is" once they have correctly configured the python packages and external programs.
-The [`CSpred.py`](https://github.com/JerryJohnsonLee/CSpred/blob/master/CSpred.py) file is the entrance to UCB-ChemShift chemical shift predictor. <br>
+The [`CSpred.py`](https://github.com/JerryJohnsonLee/CSpred/blob/master/CSpred.py) file is the entrance to UCBShift chemical shift predictor. <br>
 The easiest, out-of-the-box way of using UCBShift is running CSpred.py script directly on your desired protein.
 A [shifts.csv] file will be generated at the same position where you executed the script.
 The syntax will be something like this:
 ``` python
 python CSpred.py your_input_protein.pdb